Jeremiah Augustus Henderson

-Jeremiah Augustus ("Gus") Henderson was a businessman and captain of the Confederate army from Gainers Store, Alabama.
+Jeremiah Augustus Henderson was a businessman and captain of the Confederate Army from Gainers Store, Alabama.
 His sons include Charles Henderson, former governor of Alabama, and Fox Henderson, a successful banking and business entrepreneur.

 Early life

 Jeremiah Augustus ("Gus") Henderson was born June 12, 1832, in Gainers Store, Alabama (now Henderson, Alabama).
 He spent his childhood and teenage years helping out in the store owned by his parents, Eli and Mary Darby Henderson.
 This early exposure to business would have a profound effect on his adulthood: As Henderson grew up, he expanded his businesses and gained a reputation for both his leadership skills and his business savvy.

 The Civil War

 As tensions built between the North and the South, Henderson was chosen as one of three delegates to represent Pike County at Alabama's state secession convention.
 Henderson, a member of the Whig party, was personally opposed to secession, but he acted in accordance with his constituents and voted in favor of secession from the Union.

 Alabama officially seceded from the Union on January 11, 1861.
 A few months later, the American Civil War began after Confederate troops attacked Fort Sumter in South Carolina.
 Unsure of the future, Henderson sold all of his businesses and invested the money in land before joining the Confederate Army.
 Henderson was a captain in the 57th Alabama Infantry Unit, Company B; he remained in the Confederate Army throughout the duration of the war.